Embarkation in Miami

 Since it was Tuesday, the Carnival Liberty had a big Mardi Gras deck party.
 There were more Carnival Legends auditions and karaoke, and plenty of dancing in the Hot & Cool nightclub.
 The Carnival Liberty big band, the singers, and the dancers performed in the Venetian Palace.
 We were both very tired after all the stair climbing at our shore excursions, so we went to bed early, even missing the bead throwing that was part of the Mardi Gras celebration.

-Next Day > > Mahogany Bay at Roatan, Honduras > >Continue to 5 of 6 below.
+Next Day > > Mahogany Bay at Roatan, Honduras > >

 A Day at Mahogany Bay on Roatan, Honduras

 The next morning the Carnival Liberty was at the dock in Mahogany Bay, a cruise village and beach area on the island of Roatan, Honduras.
 Mahogany Bay was developed by Carnival Corporation for the numerous ships its companies (Carnival, Holland America, Princess, Costa, and Seabourn) operate.
 Mahogany Bay was gorgeous, much like one of the private islands in the Bahamas.
 Of course, what made it clean, neat, and quiet was the restricted access and planned development.
 When you start from scratch just a few years ago, you can build everything to match.
 When you have to have a cruise card or pass to enter the development, you don't have vendors lining the streets trying to sell stuff.
 Very nice, but maybe a little too pristine.
 I hope those who didn't leave Mahogany Bay to see more of Roatan don't think the whole island looks like that nice village and beach.